IT3038C/IT3038C.github.io/docs/week-8.md

 'abc'
 ```

-If you’re ever unsure of what type of data a certain value is, you can use the type() function to find out.
+If you're ever unsure of what type of data a certain value is, you can use the type() function to find out.

 ```python